Rocche/AquaMinder/README.md

 (definitely not a logo made with Paint BTW)

+## Install

+Check out the **releases** section.
+You can download the source code and the executables fow Windows, Linux and MacOS (64 bit).

 ## Build

 The program requires **Go 1.21.1** to be built.
 Clone the repository, head to the *AquaMinder* folder and build with the following: